-Diced chicken in a creamy sauce, topped with seasoned cornbread dressing.
+Diced chicken in a creamy sauce topped with seasoned cornbread dressing.
 You’ll love this recipe from Mamaw.

-I originally got this recipe from my mother-in-law, Marie – or as all the grandkids call her, “Mamaw.”
 Now she makes this with the classic cans of cream of celery soup and cream of chicken soup.
 But in all honesty, I haven’t bought those cans of soup in years.
 I make a quick, homemade version to replace those in my recipes.

 See: How to Make Cream of Chicken Soup (celery/mushroom)